C00kie-/squirrel.lu/Tracelabs-OSINT-VM-quick-setup.md

 CONS:
 - As Kali Linux runs root: create a user.
 - Careful, when you change the keyboard map, it won't be recognized outside of your session.
 Your password then might be broken.
 - Check for tools that are still maintained.
-Report tools that aren't : [report bug](https://github.com/tracelabs/tlosint-live)
+Report tools that aren't : [report bug](https://github.com/tracelabs/tlosint-live), and report bugs to Github page of the tool too.